Islandy BBQ Beef Shortribs

 Marinade Ingredients:

-Combine all the ingredients into a large bowl.
-Place meat strips into the marinade under the onions and garlic.
-Marinade for 45-60 minutes.
-Don't leave them overnight in the refrigerator, because the marinade will overpower the taste of the steak.
+Combine all the ingredients into a gallon-sized Ziploc bag or large bowl.
+Place meat strips into the marinade.
+If in a baggie, seal it and shake the bag a bit.
+Marinade for 6-8 hours.
 While barbequing, I sometimes like to re-dip the meat into the marinade because it tastes so great.
 They're delicious!
-You can also marinade chicken, but allow a few hours for the marinade to soak into the meat.
+You can also marinade chicken.
+The longer the meat marinates, the stronger the flavor will be.

 Variations: Personally, I don't like any of the variations, I just use the basic simple recipe above.
 However, variations include adding a teaspoon or two of fresh black pepper, a tablespoon of Worchester sauce, a teaspoon of mustard powder, some diced green onions, or possibly even a teaspoon of Sesame oil for an Asian essence.
 You may want to add a few lemon slices as well.
-Some people prefer more or less vinegar, or no vinegar, but I think the 2-to-1 ratio is perfect.
+Some people prefer more or less vinegar, or no vinegar, but I think a 4-to-1 ratio is perfect.
+Use more vinegar if you like the vinegar tang to your meat.
 Lemon juice can be used instead of vinegar.
+I use whatever I have available, usually both.
 You may also add one or two Tablespoons of sugar if you want a sweet essence to the flavor.
 I like it both ways.
+I use brown sugar for a nice flavor.
+The sugar helps the meat to blacken when placed over the barbeque fire.
+I love that charbroiled flavor.
 You may want to experiment with the different ingredients to suit your preferences, but like I said, I just use the basic simple recipe above.

 Barbecue Techniques

-Keep a little spray bottle handy with water, so if the juices in the meat catch fire you can gently spray the fire away (or you can just move the meat to the sides of the grill until the fire settles down).
-Another method is to place the barbeque lid over the meat to smother the fire.
-Keep the bottom vents open and the top vents closed.
-This helps make the meat juicier and also more flavorful from the smoke.
+Perhaps keep a little spray bottle handy with water, to control the fire.
+I just put the lid on the barbeque, which also works.
+Keep the barbeque air vents partially.
+This helps keep the meat from burning and also makes the meat more flavorful from the smoke.
 The key is not to have the heat too high.
 I used to put way too much charcoal in my grill, which produced way too much heat and dried out the meat.
-Just make a pyramid in the middle, almost to the underside of the cooking grill.
+Just make a small pyramid in the middle, almost to the underside of the cooking grill.
 Turn the meat often.
+You can lay the charcoal flat if you're just going to cook for 15 minutes for a small meal.
+I do that frequently, so conserve charcoal.

 Oyster Beef Stir-fry